Leowondeh/bookbot/README.md

 # Bookbot!
-   Bookbot can read any text given as input and output statistics of said text.
+   Bookbot can read any text given as input and output statistics of said text, like number of words or characters.

 # Usage
-   Give Bookbot a file, anything that contains text works!
+   Run Bookbot using `python3 main.py`.
+It accepts any absolute or relative path from keyboard input.

+   Available commands are: `exit` and `options`, also given using keyboard input.

+# Example result
-   Here's an example result using [Frankenstein](https://en.wikipedia.org/wiki/Frankenstein):
+   Here's an example result using [Frankenstein](https://en.wikipedia.org/wiki/Frankenstein) as the input text:

 ```
 ======== REPORT for books/frankenstein.txt ========